Apprenticeships

 Foundation apprenticeships

-Foundation apprenticeships are available in the last 2 years of school and you can:
+Foundation apprenticeships are available in the last 2 years of school.
+You can:

 • get workplace experience